POETSII/tinsel/doc/Architecture.md

 inline volatile void* tinselRecv();
 ```

+When more than one slot contains an incoming message, `tinselRecv()`
+will select the one with the lowest address.
+This means that the
+order in which messages are received by software is not neccesarily
+equal to the order in which they arrived at the mailbox.
+Given the
+*partially-ordered* nature of POETS, we feel that this is an
+acceptable property.

 Sometimes, a thread may wish to wait until it can send or receive.
 To
 avoid busy waiting on the `tinselCanSend()` and `tinselCanRecv()`
 functions, a thread can be suspended by writing to the `WaitUntil`